shyampurk/LaravelBasicChatApp/README.md

     -   npm run watch

+3. Launch the web server

-3. Launch the chat app via your web browser by pointing to teh URL
+4. Launch the chat app via your web browser by pointing to the URL

     http://<HOST_OR_IP>/LaravelBasicChatApp/public

     where <HOST_OR_IP> is your web server's root address

+    Also make sure that the cloned repo is within the web root folder of your web server